-The Board regards the Company's Annual General Meeting (AGM) as an important opportunity to communicate with shareholders and encourages shareholders to attend the AGM and participate by, exercising their voting rights, and asking questions of the Board.
+The Board regards the Company's Annual General Meeting (AGM) as an important opportunity to communicate with shareholders and encourages shareholders to attend the AGM and participate by exercising their voting rights and asking questions of the Board.

-The Board also encourages shareholders to submit any questions about the performance of the Company, so that these can be addressed before or at the AGM.
+The Board also encourages shareholders to submit any questions about the performance of the Company so that these can be addressed before or at the AGM.

-The Company's first AGM will be held on 19 November 2021 in Perth, Western Australia.
-For this first AGM, the Company has determined that a hybrid AGM will be held, enabling shareholders to participate via video webcast facilities.
+During the reporting period, the Company held its first AGM on 18 November 2021 in Perth, Western Australia.
+The AGM was held as a hybrid meeting, enabling shareholders to participate in-person and also via video webcast facilities.
 This improves access and participation for those who cannot attend in person.
+The Company's next AGM will be held on 4 November 2022.

-All the directors are expected to attend the shareholder meetings, subject to any public gathering restrictions that may be in place at the time.
+All the Directors are expected to attend the shareholder meetings, subject to any public gathering restrictions that may be in place at the time.